 5/9/2025

 Good morning everyone and a warm welcome to our first quarter earnings presentation.
-It has been an eventful morning and Leif Syndes, myself, Helena Lindahl and Daniel Telberg is ready to present the first quarter result.
-So I will give the floor to Leif and he will run the results and the strategy update.
+It has been an eventful morning and Leif Synnes, myself, Helena Lindahl and Daniel Telberg is ready to present the first quarter result.
+So I will give the floor to Leif and he will run the the results and the strategy update.

 Thank you, Helena.

-The next question comes from Tarun from Infi.
+The next question comes from Tarun from INFI.
 Please go ahead.
 Hello, is this my line?
 Yes, we can hear you.

-Yes, we have ongoing discussions with the divesting mainly residential buildings which are outside Sveafast heter.
-And the aim is to reduce it to zero in the next coming years.
-It's no like urgent but we intend to sell properties in the next coming years.
-We are not in a hurry to sell properties here and there and concentrate the holdings or residential holdings only to Sveafast heter.
+Yes, we have ongoing discussions with divesting mainly residential buildings which are outside Sveafas theater and the aim is to reduce it to zero in the next coming years.
+It's now like urgent but we intend to sell properties here and there and concentrate the holdings or residential holdings only to Sveafasthete.
 That is going well and we have time on our side at the moment.
 The next large redemption of debt is in the autumn of 26.
 So we're not in a hurry to sell properties.
-We are taking our time and we would like to sell at high prices as possible.
-And the second part of the question, if I just give you like the round numbers, not the exact numbers.
-But the assets in the community sector for us is around 40 billion SEC.
+We are taking our time and would like to sell us to a high price as possible.
+And the second part of the question, if I just give you the round numbers, not the exact numbers, but the assets in the community sector for us is around 40 billion SEK.
 And if you assume 50% leverage, that means 20 billion of equity.
-And then at the moment we are just preparing the company to be a stable company.
-And if needed or we deem it good for us, we could raise equity in that entity.
+And then at the moment, we are just preparing the company to be a stable company.
+And if needed, or we deem it, you know, good for us, we could raise equity in that entity.
 So it's like we're creating an opportunity and it's not sure that we will pursue the opportunity.
 We have other opportunities as well in SBB Group and that is just one alternative that we have.
-But let's say we sell out 50% of the equity that would be up to 10 billion in SEC that we receive.
+But let's say we sell out 50% of the

-That's assuming there's no discount on the equity value.
-Can you tell me what the discount was when the SWAS sticker equity was sold?
+the equity that would be up to 10 billion in in sector that we receive that's assuming there's no discount on the equity value um can you tell me what the discount was when the when the swastika equity was sold

-Yes, we like to help to PPI to become a larger and even better company.
+We like to help PPI to become a larger and even better company.
 It's already a good company, but it can be even better.
 And we like to support that journey by injecting equity into PPI.
-And one way for us to be able to do that is that we are in turn raise equity.
-And that now we have sent a message to the market that we intend to issue shares to that will end up with Acre property group in the end.
-And then we get more equity and one of our core holdings will also get more equity.
-And both SBB and PPI will be better companies in my, according to my understanding.
-And also SBB will benefit from a new strong owner in Acre, which will be helpful in the future for us.
-And if we look on like the numbers for us, it means that SBB will have a decrease in loan to value.
-And also that one of our holdings will generate more dividend up to SBB.
-Because PPI group will be a larger company and we will hold more shares.
-Meaning that the potential for dividend and the cash flow from PPI will be increased.
-And that will help SBB.
+And one way for us to be able to do that is that we in turn raise equity.
+And now we have sent a message to the market that we intend to issue shares that will end up with Aker Property Group in the end.
+And then we get more equity and one of our core holdings will also get more equity and both SBB and PPI will be better companies in my according to my understanding, and also SPB will benefit from a new strong owner in Åker, which will be helpful in the future for us.
+And if we look at the numbers for us, it will mean that SPB will have a decrease in loan-to-value and also that one of our holdings will generate more dividend up to SPB because SPB and PPI group will be a larger company and we will hold more shares, meaning that the potential for dividend and the cash flow from PPI will be increased and that will help SPB.

 Okay, understood.
 Thank you.